 The Detroit Red Wings obtained goaltender Ed Giacomin from the New York Rangers.
 Mr. Giacomin was in his 11th season in the NHL--all with the Rangers--and had made the first or second all-star team five times.
 In 4 games with the Rangers in 1975-76, Mr. Giacomin had posted a record of 0-3-1 with a goals against average of 4.75, and had lost his position as a starter to John Davidson, who had been acquired from the St. Louis Blues in an off-season trade.

 British Columbia (4-3) 17 @ Calgary (6-1) 37

-The Dinosaurs defeated the Thunderbirds at McMahon Stadium to clinch the first Western Intercollegiate Football League title in their 12-year history.
+Dan Diduck rushed for 108 yards and 3 touchdowns and added another TD on a 61-yard punt return to help the Dinosaurs defeat the Thunderbirds at McMahon Stadium to clinch the first Western Intercollegiate Football League title in their 12-year history.

 30 years ago

 Tonight’s episode: Examination Day, starring David Mendenhall; A Message From Charity, starring Robert Duncan McNeill and Kerry Noonan

 The United States Commerce Department reported that the deficit on merchandise trade with other countries had set a monthly record in September of $15.5 billion.

 #1 single in Sweden (Topplistan): I've Been Thinking About You--Londonbeat (4th week at #1)

 General Motors reported its greatest quarterly loss ever, $1.98 billion.
 GM announced that it would close four assembly plants permanently and said that five other plants might be closed.

 #1 single in Italy: Boombastic--Shaggy (3rd week at #1)